Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Chatuchak Weekend Market

-Originally a modest flea market, Chatuchak Market has become the world’s largest outdoor shopping site and is very popular among Thais and visitors alike.
-Bargain with local producers and vendors for a tremendous range of goods such as antique wood carvings, books, handicrafts, souvenirs from across Thailand, Buddhist amulets, furniture, benjarong porcelain, ceremics, trendy fashions, Thai designer fashions, accessories, silk and much more.
+Originally a modest flea market, Chatuchak Market has become the world’s largest outdoor shopping site and is very popular among Thai residents and visitors alike.
+Shop local producers and vendors on goods such as antique wood carvings, books, handicrafts, Buddhist amulets, furniture, benjarong porcelain, ceramics, trendy fashions, Thai designer fashions, accessories, and silk from across Thailand.

 The Temple of Emerald Buddha

-Undeniably exquisite Buddhist architecture can be found at Wat Phra Kaew (Temple of the Emerald Buddha).
-In fact the site contains more carvings and decorations per square centimeter than any comparable site in the world.
+Undeniably exquisite Buddhist architecture can be found at Wat Phra Kaew, or Temple of the Emerald Buddha.
+In fact, the site contains more carvings and decorations per square centimetre than any comparable site in the world.
 Bare shoulders, shorts and sandals are not allowed.

-It’s only a short walk to Bangkok’s largest park.
+From the hotel, It’s only a short walk to Bangkok’s largest park.
 A good time to visit is just after sunrise or later at sunset.
-Bangkokians take advantage of the park's relative cool and quiet times to practice Tai Chi, do aerobics or jog around the picturesque lakes.
+Bangkokians take advantage of the park's relatively cool and quiet times to practise Tai Chi, do aerobics or jog around the picturesque lakes.

-One of Southeast Asia’s largest aquariums is only a 5-minute walk from our hotel in Siam Paragon shopping mall.
+One of Southeast Asia’s largest aquariums is only a five-minute walk from our hotel and is located in the Siam Paragon shopping mall.
 The attraction features 8-meter high tanks, glass tunnels and shark-feeding shows.

 Klong Thom

-Mahachak Road and Soi Chong Charoen Phanit, You’ll find here markets specializing in hardware, antiques and electrical goods.
+Visit Mahachak Road and Soi Chong Charoen Phanit, where you’ll find here markets specializing in hardware, antiques and electrical goods.

 Pak Klong Talad Flower Market

-Maharat Road, Pak Klong Talad translates as "market by the mouth of the canal".
-It's the collective name for five adjacent sites that have merged to become a single wholesale market and distribution center for flowers, vegetables and fruit.
-Open daily 24 hours.
+A visual feast, Pak Klong Talad, which translates to "market by the mouth of the canal,” is the collective name for five adjacent sites that have merged to become a single wholesale market for flowers, vegetables and fruit.
+Open daily for 24 hours.

 Asiatique

-Charoen Krung Road, Asiatique the riverfront Cremona night bazaar is located along the Chao Phraya River.
+Asiatique the Riverfront night bazaar is located at Charoen Krung Road along the along the Chao Phraya River.
 Apart from upwards of 1,500 shops and restaurants, the bazaar also features Thailand’s longest riverfront boardwalk, which stretches for 300 meters.
-[Located outside of map coverage]